 Nikon D7000 Body Only

 NOTE: I realize this will be controversial but I am sticking with the Nikon D3s over the D4 and the Nikon D700 over the 800 (with one exception as noted above.)
-I don’t think the D4/D800 warrant spending money on the upgrade.
+Generally speaking, I don’t think the D4/D800 warrant spending money on the upgrade.
 I’d wait for the D900 and/or the D4s/5.
-Also note, the Canon 1DX is delayed and has not been considered for this list.
-I believe it will be added as soon as it’s available based on the two times I was allowed to play with a pre-production model.